 \myparatight{Our substring matching metric achieves similar ASRs to human evaluation}We use substring matching to calculate ASR in our evaluation.
-We conduct a human evaluation to validate such a method, where we manually check whether a LLM in RAG produces the attacker-chosen target answer for each target question.
+We conduct a human evaluation to validate such a method, where we manually check whether an LLM in RAG produces the attacker-chosen target answer for each target question.
 Table~\ref{tab:human-evaluation} shows the results.
 We find that ASR calculated by substring matching is similar to that of human evaluation, demonstrating the reliability of the substring matching evaluation metric.
 We note that it is still an open challenge to develop a perfect metric.

 \myparatight{{\name} is computationally efficient} Table~\ref{tab:efficiency} shows the average \#Queries and runtime of {\name}.
 We have two key observations.
-First, on average, {\name} only needs to make around 2 queries to the GPT-4 LLM to craft each poisoned text.
-Second, it takes far less than 1 second for {\name} to optimize the poisoned text such that it has a large semantic similarity with the target question in the black-box setting.
-The reason is that {\name} directly concatenates the text generated by a LLM and the target question to craft a poisoned text, which is very efficient.
-Further, it takes less than 30 seconds to optimize each poisoned text in the white-box setting.
-We note that {\name} could craft poisoned texts in parallel.
+First, on average, {\name} only needs to make around 2 queries to the GPT-4 to craft each malicious text.
+Second, it takes far less than 1 second for {\name} to optimize the malicious text in the black-box setting.
+The reason is that {\name} directly concatenates the text generated by an LLM and the target question to craft a malicious text.
+Further, it takes less than 30 seconds to optimize each malicious text in the white-box setting.
+We note that {\name} could craft malicious texts in parallel.